Awesome Edibles Around Al Janoub Stadium

 Location: Souq Al Wakrah, Al Wakrah

 Image: Remman Cafe Qatar

 The Remman Cafe, located five minutes by taxi from Al Janoub Stadium in Wakrah's Ezdan Mall, serves amazing Lebanese food.
 Specialities, such as Shish Taouk (Shish Kebab), Manakish (oven-baked flatbread with various toppings), grilled meats and broasted chicken, and Shawarma, are our firm favourites and well worth the recommendation.
 The food is excellent and very reasonably priced.
 You can order a variety of dips, salads, and other tasty side dishes to go with the main meals.
 And if you're in the mood for some dessert, try their rice pudding - it is a delight!

-The cafe's signature red and turquoise check table covers, retro wooden chairs and tables and decor reminiscent of a Lebanese souq or side street create the overall ambience is of a traditional street cafe.
-However, the traditional foods on offer have been given a contemporary makeover for the 21st century.
-The restaurant has seating indoors and outdoors -especially nice for alfresco dining on cooler winter days.
+The cafe's signature red and turquoise check table covers, retro wooden furniture and decor reminiscent of a Lebanese souq or side street create the overall ambience of a traditional street cafe.
+However, the traditional foods offered have been given a contemporary makeover for the 21st century.
+The restaurant has indoor and outdoor seating - perfect for alfresco dining on cooler winter days.

-When you've sated your pre or post-match hunger, Ezdan Mall also has some Middle Eastern brand outlet stores to pursue and a decent kids' entertainment venue.
+When you've sated your hunger, Ezdan Mall also has some Middle Eastern brand outlet stores to pursue and a decent kids' entertainment venue.

 Location: Ezdan Mall, Al Wakrah

 Hours: Saturday - Friday: 7 am - 12 am

 Contact: +974 4433 4545

 If you are taking the time to visit each of the 2022 World Cup stadiums (which we heartily recommend), keep hunger at bay while you sightsee by checking out the following recommendations for some top eateries in the vicinity of each venue: